DivyaKampalli/Portfolio/README.md

 # Portfolio
-My Portfolio
+My Portfolio\n
-To Run This app:
+To Run This app:/n
 Download the code
 Open Text Editor of your choice
 Prerequisites : Install Python and Django